ktangsali/physicsnemo-sym/examples/airfoil_pinn/README.md

 This example extends PINN-related concepts demonstrated in the simpler Lid Driven Cavity flow example (in `/ldc_pinns/`), with the goal of presenting them in a more applied engineering context.
 We recommend reading through this Lid Driven Cavity example first.

 Specific tools and techniques demonstrated in this example include:
-- Using [Modulus-Sym](https://github.com/NVIDIA/modulus-sym) to define a physics-based learning task for a PINN
+- Using [PhysicsNeMo-Sym](https://github.com/NVIDIA/Modulus-sym) to define a physics-based learning task for a PINN
-- Representing custom geometry and interfacing this with Modulus-Sym, as is often required in engineering applications
+- Representing custom geometry and interfacing this with PhysicsNeMo-Sym, as is often required in engineering applications
 - Implementing custom [NVIDIA Warp](https://github.com/NVIDIA/warp) kernels for efficient point sampling of these custom geometries

 ## Problem Overview